Pinchearde History, Family Crest & Coats of Arms

 "Robert de Pontchardon is on the Dives Roll.
 Robert de Pontcardon held lands in Devon 1083 (Exon.
 Domesday).
 William de Punchardon in 1165 held six fees in Somerset and Devon : Roger de Punchardon in Lincoln, and Matthew in Northumberland or York .
 William de Punchardon of Heanton-Punchardon, Devon, was living 1242 (Pole), and in 1261 Oliver de Punchardoun had a writ of military summons for the war in Wales. "

 Early History of the Pinchearde family

-Another 185 words (13 lines of text) covering the years 1242, 1590, 1662 and 1630 are included under the topic Early Pinchearde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pinchearde research.
+Another 94 words (7 lines of text) covering the years 1242, 1590, 1662 and 1630 are included under the topic Early Pinchearde History in all our PDF Extended History products and printed products wherever possible.

 Pinchearde Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Pinchearde has been recorded under many different variations, including Punchon, Puncheon, Punchard, Punshardon, Punshow and many more.